-Price saw an opportunity to explore the green salon market more deeply and how they view “waste.”
+Price saw an opportunity to explore the green salon market more deeply, especially how salons viewed and managed waste.
 In the meantime, he started to educate himself on ways to turn waste into something useful.
 Once he had ideas in place, Price started pitching sustainability ideas to his connections in the salon industry.

 - Divert waste through simple recycling and repurposing programs